Christine-horrocks/CV/README.md

 [Skills](#skills) | [Projects](#projects) | [Experience](#experience) | [Education](#education) | [Interests](#interests)|

-I am a former English lanaguge teacher who has chosen to leave a life in academia for a new and exciting career as a Junior Developer.
+I am a former English language teacher who has chosen to leave a life in academia for a new and exciting career as a Junior Developer.
+I was enticed into the world of tech in my previous job through my role as a teaching "E-Champion", were I worked to research and create our centre's blended learning and Ed-Tech development plan.
+Since then, I have become fascinated by the creation of e-learning materials and the development of more effective methods of online education.
+I aim to combine my two areas of expertise, coding and teaching, to forge a new career in this area.